 How many Americans know about their right to start a union under the NLRA?
 Not a lot.
 And that’s understandable.
 The language of lawmakers and lawyers is confusing and boring.
 We wrote this in the hopes of making it easier for hardworking Americans to start and join unions.

-If you’re visiting this page, you probably already know why starting a union is a good idea for you, your family, your colleagues and fellow workers, and your workplace.
+If you’re reading this, you probably already know why starting a union is a good idea for you, your family, your colleagues and fellow workers, and your workplace.
 However, it’s always worth reminding ourselves that…

 - Union employees make an average of 30% more than non-union workers.